-3.1.2 Asset Administration Shells
+3.1.3 Asset Administration Shells

 The IIP-Ecosphere platform aims at complying with, integrating of and extending existing standards and technologies in I4.0 (R7, R14).
-This applies to protocols, formats but also "interface" standards such as the Asset Administration Shells (AAS).
-For short and without aiming for a complete description, an AAS can be seen as information model, which consists of nested sub-models and asset specification.
+This applies to protocols, formats but also model standards such as the Asset Administration Shells (AAS).
+For short and without aiming for a complete description, an AAS is an information model, which aims at modelling a physical or virtual Asset in terms of an asset specification as well as nested, detailing sub-models.
 Sub-models may consist of typed properties, operations and heterogeneous collections of sub-model elements.
 AAS and sub-models can be classified as static (all information is determined when creating the AAS), dynamic (some information may change at runtime) or active (callable operations are provided).
 Similarly, properties and operations can be static or dynamic, whereby in the dynamic case both element types can be linked to an implementation, e.g., provided by a remote implementation server, and thus change value (access) or implementation over time.
+In particular, AAS for different assets of different vendors can be provided, linked and integrated, e.g., to link the AAS of a device utilized by the IIP-Ecosphere platform into the platform AAS in order to have, e.g., the digital nameplate (for industrial equipment [2, 39] or the documentation of the device at hands.
+Moreover, composite AAS can be created, representing, e.g., a complex machine consisting of AAS of the utilized components.

 According to the requirements (R7), the IIP-Ecosphere platform shall describe all (distributable) components, interfaces, functions and deployment targets in terms of AAS.
+Thus, each of the components of the platform that forms an individual asset (of a certain vendor) shall receive an own

-Thus, each of the discussed layers will provide one or more AAS (sub-models) to link the layers against each other.
-As far as feasible, the IIP-Ecosphere platform will utilize existing approaches and standards to define the AAS, but also define own ones where needed, e.g., to characterize the capabilities of deployment targets such as edge, server or cloud devices [30].
+AAS (as indicated in Figure 1).
+Moreover, the platform itself shall provide an own AAS and each of the discussed layers shall provide one or more sub-models to link the layers against each other (whereby the sub-models may and shall link to the vendor AAS of the individual assets, e.g., edge devices).
+As far as feasible, the IIP-Ecosphere platform will utilize existing approaches and standards to define the AAS, but also define own ones where needed, e.g., to characterize the capabilities of deployment targets such as edge, server or cloud devices [35].
 We will detail the platform AAS and its structure in Section 5.

-Figure 3: AAS deployment options (D1 remote deployment, D2 local deployment)
+Figure 5: AAS deployment options (D1 remote deployment, D2 local deployment)